tylerhou/site-old/content/posts/c++-for-python-programmers.md

 might need to create an array of integers whose length is only known when your program runs.

-C++ programs generally allocate memory that is too large for the stack or whose size is not known at compile time on the heap.
+C++ programs allocate memory too large for the stack or whose size is not known at compile time on the heap.

 #### Allocating memory